Create Liquidity Pool on Solana in 1 Minute

 - Go to Create Solana Liquidity Pool ( https://tools.smithii.io/liquidity-pool/solana) and connect your wallet to use the tool.

-- Set launch date (optional).
+- Set a launch date (optional).

 0.4 SOL: